-Here’s a Tip: Measure 1 or 2 cups of pumpkin puree, place into quart-size zip-lock bags, laid flat so they will fit well in your freezer.
-If you need to, label each bag the amount for future baking.
-Then enjoy using your fresh pumpkin in all your recipes, all season long!
+Here’s a Tip: Measure 1 or 2 cups of fresh pumpkin puree, then place into quart-size zip-lock bags and lay them flat so they will fit well in your freezer.
+If you need to, label each bag with the amount and a date for future baking.
+Then enjoy using your fresh pumpkin puree in all your recipes, all season long!

 How to Make Fresh Pumpkin Puree`